1nVitr0/plugin-vscode-blocksort/README.md

 `sortConsecutiveBlockHeaders`: sorts consecutive block headers, such as a list of `case` statements.

+`enableCodeLens`: enables / disables code lenses shown over blocks annotated with `@blocksort`

 ## Known Issues

-- The automatic selection validation is fairly complicated.
-Some languages or edge cases might not work yet (feel free to open an issue)
 - some spacings between the original blocks may not be preserved
 - The extension does NOT check for code errors due to sorting
-- The extension assumes valid code, invalid formatting will probably result in invalid sorting
+- The extension assumes valid formatting, invalid formatting will probably result in invalid sorting
-- When comments and / or decorators are involved the results may vary (the extension tries it's best, comments will stick to the lines below them)
-- "Natural" sorting may break on UUID strings containing a mix of numbers, letters and/or dashes
+- "Natural" sorting may break sorting of UUID strings containing a mix of numbers, letters and/or dashes